Kristijan Jakić

-Kristijan Jakić (born 14 May 1997) is a Croatian professional footballer who plays as a defensive midfielder or defender for German club FC Augsburg and the Croatia national team.
+Kristijan Jakić (born 14 May 1997) is a Croatian professional footballer who plays as a defensive midfielder, and can play as a centre-back and right-back for Super League Greece club PAOK on loan from FC Augsburg and the Croatia national team.

 Club career

 Early career and RNK Split

 A native of Runovići, Jakić started training at the age of seven at the local NK Mračaj Runović.
 Later, he moved to the nearby Imotski, spending four seasons and qualifying for the Croatian Academy Football League in 2013.
 However, Jakić moved to the RNK Split academy that summer.
 He debuted for the Croatia U19 team in 2015 before moving to RNK Split senior team in a 1–1 home draw against Osijek, coming as a substitute in the 66th minute for Miloš Vidović.

 Istra 1961 and Lokomotiva

 In May 2017, following the relegation of RNK Split, Jakić moved to Lokomotiva.
 After struggling during his first half-season at the club, he requested a loan move to Istra 1961 from club's director of football Božidar Šikić.
 Jakić spent the second half of the 2017–18 season in Pula, where he regained form by Istra coach Darko Raić-Sudar.
 He returned to Lokomotiva at the end of the season, where he turned into one of the best players during coach Goran Tomić's tenure at the club.